-Dr Mahmoud Bukar Maina University of Sussex, UK
+Dr Mahmoud Bukar Maina University of Sussex, UK Total applications received

 VISIBILITY & RECOGNITION

-| INTERSECTIONAL ROLE MODELS
+INTERSECTIONAL ROLE MODELS

 ALBA Diversity Podcast

 The ALBA diversity podcast, an initiative by the ALBA Promotion of Diversity Task Force, highlights diverse profiles of neuroscientists across different career stages, professional paths and backgrounds, to better understand their personal journeys, and what keeps them going as individuals and as neuroscientists in today's world.

-Podcaster, neuroscientist, science communicator and founding Indian science member of collectives BiasWatchIndia and IndSciComm, Dr Shruti Muralidhar researchers interviewed who emigrated from their home country and became a minority in their work country, discussing the kinds of barriers they had to overcome while establishing their careers.
+ALBA's podcaster, neuroscientist and science communicator Dr. Shruti Muralidhar, interviewed researchers who emigrated from their home country and became a minority in their work country, discussing the kinds of barriers they had to overcome while establishing their careers.
 Migration being the central theme, all episodes underlined the importance of recognising one's own implicit biases and promoting a research culture that is inclusive of individuals that lie at the intersection of multiple identities.
-All episodes are accompanied bv an English transcript and can be streamed or downloaded on standard podcast listening apps.
+All episodes are accompanied by an English transcript and can be streamed downloaded on standard podcast listening apps.